-- Subjects must abstain from all food and drink (except water) at least 4 hours prior to any safety laboratory evaluations and 10 hours prior to the collection of the pre-dose pharmacokinetic sample.
-Water is permitted until 1 hour prior to investigational product administration. - Non-carbonated water may be consumed without restriction beginning 1 hour after dosing. - Non-caffeinated drinks (except grapefruit or grapefruit related citrus fruit juices see below) may be consumed with meals and the evening snack. - Lunch will be provided approximately 4 hours after dosing. - Dinner will be provided approximately 12 hours after dosing. - An evening snack may be permitted approximately 2 hours after evening meal. - Subjects will not be allowed to eat or drink grapefruit or grapefruit related citrus fruits (e.g., Seville oranges, pomelos, papaw, dragon fruit, kiwi fruit, mango, passion fruit, pomegranate, rambutan, star fruit or products that contain these fruits) from 14 days prior to the first dose of investigational product until collection of the final pharmacokinetic blood sample. - Meals intake during the study will also be standardized
+- Subjects must abstain from all food and drink (except water) at least 4 hours prior to any safety laboratory evaluations and 10 hours prior to investigational product administration.
+Water is permitted until 1 hour prior to investigational product administration. - Water may be consumed without restriction beginning 1 hour after dosing. - Non-caffeinated drinks (except grapefruit or grapefruit-related citrus fruit juices see below) may be consumed with meals and the evening snack.

+- Lunch will be provided approximately 4 hours after dosing. - Dinner will be provided approximately 12 hours after dosing. - An evening snack may be permitted approximately 2 hours after evening meal. - Subjects will not be allowed to eat or drink grapefruit or grapefruit-related citrus fruits (e.g. Seville oranges, pomelos, papaw, dragon fruit, kiwi fruit, mango, passion fruit, pomegranate, rambutan, star fruit or products that contain these fruits) from 2 weeks prior to admission to the unit until collection of the final pharmacokinetic blood sample. - Meals intake during the study will also be standardized.